jgordini/Notes/APL Quest -2013/Float your Boat 2013-7.md

 Another definition is the internal representation.
 Normally in APL, you don't care much about how things are represented internally unless possibly you're doing some performance optimizations but usually not for the values themselves.
 But we can actually ask APL what is the data representation of such values.

-If we go back to v, we can see that v which we have here is stored as a 6 4 5 6 4 5 and the 6 4 means the 64 bit per element and 5 means it's floating point, a binary floating point.
+If we go back to v, we can see that v which we have here is stored as a 6 4 5 and the 6 4 means the 64 bit per element and 5 means it's floating point, a binary floating point.
 So, this is a 64 bit binary float array.

-However, quad dr also tries to compact every argument you give it before it tells you what the data type is.
-And if we apply quad r on each of these then we can see that trying separately on each element to compact them as much as possible, the first number can fit in a 64-bit float only and the second number 4 can fit in 8-3.
+However, Quad DR also tries to compact every argument you give it before it tells you what the data type is.
+And if we apply Quad DR on each of these then we can see that trying separately on each element to compact them as much as possible, the first number can fit in a 64-bit float only and the second number 4 can fit in 8-3.
 That means 8-bit and 3 means integer.
 So, that's an 8 bit integer or 1 byte integer.

 We can exploit this then.
 We can create a function g that selects the argument filtered by whether or not 645 is equal to the data representation of each element.
 And this will work on v.
 If we try it on w then we'll see that it also considers all these numbers to be floating point values because they're, in fact, stored as floating point even when they're compacted the most because they have this additional 1 times 10 to the power of negative 13 added to them.
 So, here comparison tolerance doesn't matter at all.